David Villar Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.2 K/9, which ranks 12th in MLB.
+- The pitching staff for the Cardinals has a collective 9.3 K/9, the ninth-best in the league.

-- The Cardinals' 4.66 team ERA ranks 20th among all MLB pitching staffs.
+- The Cardinals have a 4.48 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to rank 18th in baseball in home runs surrendered (26 total, 1.2 per game).
+- The Cardinals rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).

-- Montgomery (2-2 with a 4.84 ERA and 19 strikeouts in 22 1/3 innings pitched) makes the start for the Cardinals, his fifth of the season.
+- Woodford (1-2) gets the starting nod for the Cardinals in his fifth start of the season.
+He's put together a 6.05 ERA in 19 1/3 innings pitched, with 12 strikeouts.

-- The lefty last pitched on Tuesday against the Arizona Diamondbacks, when he went four innings, allowing seven earned runs while giving up 10 hits.
+- In his most recent time out on Wednesday, the right-hander tossed five innings against the Arizona Diamondbacks, allowing four earned runs while surrendering seven hits.

+- The 26-year-old has a 6.05 ERA and 5.6 strikeouts per nine innings in four games this season, while allowing a batting average of .342 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.